abmmrusso/bashStuff/REFERENCE.md

 Writes the given text within a '#' delimited headline

-The function will do its best to fill the whole of the terminal's current horizontal space and try to centre the given text in the middle.
+The function will do its best to centre the generated headline, with the text being formatted to central alignment to the best possible effort.
-If using text that is wider than the terminal, headline formatting will break.

 #### Example